Passengers with disabilities

 To our customers with disabilities or special needs

-(Services such as on board therapeutic oxygen, oxygen concentrator, gurney, incubator, etc., may have additional charges depending on the equipment or space required and the itinerary).
+Services such as on-board therapeutic oxygen, oxygen concentrator, gurney, and incubator, may incur additional charges depending on the equipment or space required and the itinerary.

-As a global and modern airline, Aeromexico offers a renge of services for its customers with disabilities exceeding every expectation.
+As a global and modern airline, Aeromexico offers a range of services for its customers with disabilities that exceed every expectation.
 Give us an opportunity to make your trip a comfortable experience.

 We are aware that you will probably require special services upon your arrival at the airport, and we do our best to offer them to you.
-Keep on reading to find out more about our services so that you can request them in time.
+Continue reading to find out more about our services so that you can request them with sufficient advance notice.